Avian Parus Integrated Handlebar (First Edition)

 Most of the weight savings come from reshaping the stem area.
 The Canary is boxier and more squared-off, while the Parus rounds everything out.
 Round profiles are stronger per gram of material because stress distributes more evenly, so Avian can use less carbon for the same stiffness.
 Same reason tubes are round and not square.
 That alone accounts for most of the ~37g difference.

 The other thing you’ll notice immediately is the finish.
 The Canary is painted black to hide imperfections in the carbon layup.
-The Parus skips the paint and goes with a clear coat over raw carbon.
-It saves a couple grams, but the trade-off is you can see surface imperfections, especially in direct sunlight.
+The first-gen Parus skipped the paint and went with a clear coat over raw carbon.
+It saved a couple grams, but the trade-off was you could see surface imperfections, especially in direct sunlight.
 I think it looks cool in a weight-weenie kind of way, but if you want a clean matte black bar this isn’t it.

 Specs